Michelle Reddy

 "Who Receives a Contract During a Humanitarian Crisis?
 Organizational professionalism, politicization, and international cooperation during the 2013-2016 West Africa Ebola epidemic."
 In Research Handbook on the Sociology of Organizations, edited by Mary Godwyn.
 Edward Elger.

-Michelle Reddy is Professor of Practice and Program Director of the Master in Development Practice (MDP) at the University of California, Berkeley.
-Previously she was lecturer at Sciences Po and Stanford University, as well as a postdoctoral fellow at the Center for International Studies at Sciences Po.
-Michelle examines crises (Ebola, migration, and COVID-19) , community-based education, and the role of nonprofits in education development and democracy.
-From 2017-2018 Michelle was a Fulbright Scholar in Sierra Leone and Guinea.
-Michelle received an PhD from Stanford University in International Comparative Education and an MA in Political Science also from Stanford.
+Welcome!
+I am an Assistant Adjunct Professor and Program Director for the Master of Development Practice (MDP) at the Goldman School of Public Policy, University of California, Berkeley.
+Previously I was a lecturer at Sciences Po and Stanford University, as well as a postdoctoral fellow at the Center for International Studies at Sciences Po in Comparative Politics and International Relations.